pantheon-systems/wpunit-helpers/README.md

 #### `--tmpdir`
 This flag will set the temporary directory to be used for the WordPress installation.
 The default value is `/tmp`.

+### `--skip-nightly`
+This flag will skip the installation of the latest nightly build of WordPress.
+This is useful if you only want to run tests against the latest stable version of WordPress.